jonkenobi/mini-useful-python-scripts/README.md

 # mini-useful-python-scripts
 This repository includes some Python scripts that do all sorts of little useful things.

-List of some functions included are: \n
+List of some functions included are:

 Sending mail, automating GUI movement, countdown, stopwatch, file manipulations, webscraping etc.

 ## File Structure